 It is recommended that you only walk for the first six weeks post-operative.
 According to The American Society for Metabolic and Bariatric Surgery, each person is different, and exercise will vary based on the progression of healing after surgery.

-After six weeks, slowly increasing to 150 minutes of physical activity per week with walking, cardiovascular exercises, resistance and flexibility exercises like yoga.
+After six weeks, slowly increasing to 150 minutes of physical activity per week with walking, cardiovascular exercises, resistance, and flexibility exercises like yoga.
+Yoga strengthens your core, improves your flexibility, and neutralizes your stress.

-Eat Foods that Promote Healthy Skin and Muscle Gain
+5. Eat Foods that Promote Healthy Skin & Muscle Gain

 There are in fact foods that will promote healthy skin as well as real muscle growth.
 And with your limited calorie intake, it is even more so important that you ensure all of your calories counts.